acend/kubernetes-basics-training/content/en/docs/11/simplechart.md

 ## Task {{% param sectionnumber %}}.3: Expose Application

-Our freshly deployed nginx is not yet accessible from outside of the Kubernetes cluster.
+Our freshly deployed Nginx is not yet accessible from outside the Kubernetes cluster.
 To expose it, we have to change the Service type to `NodePort`.
 Search now for the Service type definition in your chart and make the change.